indimail/indimail-virtualdomains/.github/README-indimail.md

 `echo ./Maildir/ >/etc/indimail/control/defaultdelivery`

+**NOTE**: If you are using [slowq-start(8)](https://github.com/indimail/indimail-mta/wiki/slowq-start.8), then the deliver mode depends on the argument passed to [slowq-start(8)](https://github.com/indimail/indimail-mta/wiki/slowq-start.8).
+The [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8) startup script <u>/service/slowq-send/run</u> also uses <u>/etc/indimail/control/defaultdelivery</u> for the default delivery mode.
+If you are using [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8), the deliver mode depends on the -d option. [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8) doesn't use the <u>defaultdelivery</u> control file.

 ## Addresses

-Once you have decided the delivery mode above, one needs to have some mechanism to assign a local address for the delivery. qmail (which is what IndiMail uses) offers the following mechanism
+Once you have decided the delivery mode above, one needs to have some mechanism to assign a local address for the delivery. indimail-mta offers the following mechanisms.

 <b>locals</b>

 Any email addressed to user@domain listed in the file <u>/etc/indimail/control/locals</u> will be delivered to the local user user.
 If you have Maildir as the delivery mode and an email to user kanimoji@domain with home directory <u>/home/blackmoney</u>, will be delivered to <u>/home/blackmoney/Maildir/new</u>. [qmail-lspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-spawn.8) uses the program [qmail-getpw(8)](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) to the uid, gid, home, dash and extension for any user in the <u>/etc/passwd</u> file.
-You can set the environment variable **QMAILGETPW** to an alternate [qmail-getpw](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) program.
-See the [qmail-getpw man page](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) for more details.
+You can set the environment variable **QMAILGETPW** to an alternate [qmail-getpw(8)](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) program.
+Read [qmail-getpw(8)](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) for more details.

 <b>virtualdomains</b>